scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   22-Sept-2001
     -   Can now read bitmap fonts out of a truetype EBDT (or bdat) table
     -   Can import a bitmap and put it into the background of a font.
-    -   FontForge would sometimes get character widths wrong when reading a ttc file.
+    -   websharpstudios would sometimes get character widths wrong when reading a ttc file.

 -   19-Sept-2001